 An environmentally sensitive area is a designated agricultural and/or wildlife area identified to need special natural landscape protection due to its wildlife or historical value.

+Exfiltration

+Exfiltration is a confirmed spill of sewage from a sanitary sewer system that reaches waters of the state through holes in pipes or large joint separations

 Flood Control Channel

-A flood control channel is a man-made channel constructed to convey stormwater and non- stormwater flows through and from areas for flood management purposes.
+A flood control channel is a channel constructed to convey stormwater and non- stormwater flows through and from areas for flood management purposes.

-e.g.,e.g.,Hydraulically Connected

-Two waterbodies are hydraulically connected when one waterbody flows, or has the potential to flow, into the other waterbody.
-For the purpose of this General Order, groundwater is hydraulically connected to a surface water when the groundwater feeds into the surface water (The surface water in this example is termed a gaining stream as it gains flow from surrounding groundwater.)
+Governing Entity

+A governing entity includes but is not limited to the following:

+a publicly elected Board, Council, or Commission of a municipal corporation;

+a group of people that has the authority to exercise governance over an organization (e.g., homeowners association board, etc.);

+a political entity or a socio-political group (e.g., chiefdom, tribe, religious denomination, etc.);

+a Department or Division of a Federal or State authority with management responsibilities for divisions or departments enrolled under the WDR;

+a private enrollee corporation or business’s Chief Executive officer, Chief Operation officer, Managing Partner, or other personnel who formulates the policy and directs the organization.

 Lateral (Service Lateral)

-A lateral is an underground segment of pipe that conveys the sewage of a sanitary sewer system user (residential, commercial, or industrial user) through an infrastructure connection into a sanitary sewer system.
+A lateral is an underground segment of pipe that conveys the sewage of a sanitary sewer system user (residential, commercial, or industrial user) through an approved connection into a sanitary sewer system.

 Typically, the length of lateral closer to the serviced building or property, to the cleanout closest to the main sewer system, is referred to as the upper lateral.
 The length of pipe from the cleanout closest to the main sewer system, to the main sewer system, is referred to as the lower lateral.